Navigate Current Context

 JetBrains Rider provides a number of features that help you navigate your code based on the current context, that is according to the opened document and your caret position inside it.

-Navigating file structure
+Navigate file by its structure

 With JetBrains Rider, you can navigate the structure of the current document using the Structure window, which greatly simplifies navigation in large files.
 The window is synchronized with the editor: as you switch to another editor tab, the window displays the structure of the corresponding file.